-15 boys and girls 14-15 year old
+BENEFICIARIES 15 boys and girls 14/15-year-old.

-The KYCS is a programme that teach circus / performing arts to unprivileged, at-risk youth from slums and empowers trainees to use their marginality to express themselves and establish a new relationship with the society that has often excluded them.
+The KYCS is a programme that teaches circus / performing arts to unprivileged, at-risk youth from slums and empowers trainees to use their marginality to express themselves and establish a new relationship with the society that has often excluded them.
 At Kasikonda, youth learn basic circus skills: juggling, acrobatics, clowning… the works.
 The skills are only part of the education.
 The true beauty lies within the life lessons which the participants master.

-At the end of the training, an essay will be realized and the Kasikonda audience is primarily paediatric wards, which both provides a welcome respite for sick children, and gives the youth a chance to perform.
+At the end of the training, an essay will be realized and the Kasikonda audience is primarily paediatric wards, which both provides a welcome respite for sick children and gives the youth a chance to perform.
 These dual goals embrace an additional educational purpose.
-Performance, by its very nature, is simply people being amazed by what you can do by building of self-esteem and confidence, another important life lesson.
+Performance, by its very nature, is simply people being amazed by what you can do by the building of self-esteem and confidence, another important life lesson.
 It’s the Kasikonda goal to project that confidence onto the patients comprising the audience, who frequently have damaged self- esteem or the occasional feeling that they are being treated as their disease as opposed to a person with an illness.

 The Social Circus Map from Cirque du Monde … we are listed!